Vodhin/estate/README.md

 The _Estate_ plugin is not ready yet.
 I have a lot to do before it can be published.
 The Current repository should be mostly usable if anyone wants to try it out.
 A live production site using this plugin can be viewed here https://www.sandpiperhome.org

+5 May 2024: Almost ready for a stable release!
+Still have to finish coding Community Information Forms and add some UI elements for Likes/Saves and Communication History.

 REQUIREMENTS: